vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 876-879 (from Bhav.
 U.).
 Samprāpti-drādaśi-on 12th of P. kr., worship of Acyuta (Krsna);

-not to speak with atheists and the like; two periods of six months each; in the first six months from P. worship as Puṇdarikākṣa, then as Madhava, as Visvarūpa ( in Phā.), Purusottama (in Cai.), Acyuta (in Vai.) and as Jaya (in Jy.); sesame to be employed at bath and dinner in the first six months and in the six months from Āsādha pancagavya; worship in the second half from Āṣ. with same names as in the first half year; performer to observe fast on ekādasi and to observe nakta or ekabhakta way on 12th; at year's end
+not to speak with atheists and the like; two periods of six months each; in the first six months from P. worship as Puṇdarikākṣa, then as Madhava, as Viśvarūpa ( in Phā.), Purusottama (in Cai.), Acyuta (in Vai.) and as Jaya (in Jy.); sesame to be employed at bath and dinner in the first six months and in the six months from Āsādha pancagavya; worship in the second half from Āṣ. with same names as in the first half year; performer to observe fast on ekādasi and to observe nakta or ekabhakta way on 12th; at year's end

 H, D, 56